Val Grande National Park

-Val Grande National Park (Parco Nazionale della Val Grande) is a protected area located in Piedmont, in the north of Italy, at the border with Switzerland.
+Val Grande National Park (Parco Nazionale della Val Grande) is a protected area located in Piedmont, in the north of Italy.
 It is most notable for landscapes of the High Alps.

 Geography

 The park is located in Province of Verbano-Cusio-Ossola and is shared between ten municipalities: Aurano, Beura-Cardezza, Caprezzo, Cossogno, Valle Cannobina, Intragna, Malesco, Miazzina, Premosello-Chiovenda, San Bernardino Verbano, Santa Maria Maggiore, Trontano, and Vogogna.

 The park lies entirely in the drainage basin of the Po River.
 It is located between the valley of Vigezzo in the north, the Cannobina valley in the northwest, the valley of Ossola in the southwest, and Lake Maggiore in the southeast.
 The park is not populated and is often described as "the largest wilderness in the Alps".

 Val Grande and Val Pogallo, two principal valleys inside the park, with the former running southeast and the latter running south, feed the two major rivers in the park.
 These valleys join into Torrente San Bernardino, a tributary of Lake Maggiore.
 The majority of the area of the park is forested.